-SEO doesn’t work that way, and any SEO expert can tell you that.
+SEO doesn’t work that way, and any legitimate SEO will tell you that.
 While it can be frustrating to play the waiting game, getting super-fast SEO results are typically a digital marketing scam that can be easily avoided.

-In general quality SEO takes time and consists of completing very technical tasks that only appear in Google after a few weeks or months.
+In general quality SEO takes time and consists of completing very technical tasks that improve the health of your website that will eventually appear in Google after a few weeks or months.

 The process of fixing technical issues with your website, adding quality content, improving the user experience, and promoting your website is not something that happens instantly.

-A quality SEO consultant will properly set your expectations, and equip you for the long game.
+Quality SEO services will properly set your expectations, and equip you for the long game.

 Does that agency boast a long list of very impressive clients?
 It is possible that it might not be legitimate.
 A common expression from back in my IT days was, “Trust but verify.”
 That agency might be telling the truth, all you need to do is verify.